ingo/ingo.github.io/_recipes/baingan_bharta.md

 ---
 author: Ingo Muschenetz
 category: Sides
-description: A very popular dish in India.
-It is best when made with all ingredients, but you can leave out some of the smaller spices with decent results.
+description: Baingan bharta is a popular Indian dish of smoked mashed eggplant seasoned with onions, tomatoes, garlic, ginger and an array of whole spices for deep flavor.
+  It can be made vegan by omitting the yogurt.
+This smoky eggplant mash is delicious with naan or rice.
 image: baingan_bharta.jpg
 image_source: https://rainbowplantlife.com/baingan-bharta/
 size: 4 servings